 One of the most common tie-ins where cognitive dissonance occurs is in a romantic relationship, especially one that is toxic or abusive – physically or emotionally.

-On one hand divorce, infidelity, and abuse may be the outcomes of attempts to solve cognitive dissonance, whereas on the other hand forgiveness, denial, or selective reality could be the alternative outcomes.
+On the one hand, divorce, infidelity, and abuse may be the outcomes of attempts to solve cognitive dissonance.
+On the other hand, forgiveness, denial, or selective reality could be the alternative outcomes.

 For instance, Jack and Carrie have been in love for the past six months.
 They are enjoying their honeymoon phase, thinking that they know everything there is to know about each other.
 However, Jack unexpectedly hits Carrie during a fight.